sap-tutorials/Tutorials/tutorials/appstudio-onboarding/appstudio-onboarding.md

 ---

 ## Prerequisites
- - You have an SAP BTP trial account: [Get a Free Account on SAP BTP Trial](hcp-create-trial-account)
+ - You have an SAP BTP Trial account: [Get a Free Account on SAP BTP Trial](hcp-create-trial-account)

 ## Details
 ### You will learn